scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout2.md

 ![alt text](/Teaching/Intro/4/Slide1.jpg)

-Before I discuss the virtues, being a virtuos person is n
+Before I discuss the virtues, being a virtuous person is n
 + Virtue does not equal christian virtue like patiences and chastity.
 + Virtuous person is one who has the virtues.